mdn/content/files/en-us/web/css/specificity/index.md

 All these methods are covered in preceding sections.

-When unable to remove `!important` flags from an authors style sheet, the only solution to overriding the important styles is by using `!important`.
+If you're unable to remove `!important` flags from an authors style sheet, the only solution to overriding the important styles is by using `!important`.
 Creating a [cascade layer](../@layer/) of important declaration overrides is an excellent solution.
 Two ways of doing this include:

 Method #1